2024

 Regional and economic planning update

-ATC is an active participant in a variety of regional and inter‑regional planning initiatives designed to maintain a reliable electric grid and capture economic benefits in a dynamic energy marketplace.
-Policy initiatives to curb greenhouse gas emissions and expand the use of renewable energy continue to evolve, and we work closely with our customers to plan for a regional electric grid that will serve their needs well into the future.
+ATC is an active participant in a variety of regional and inter‑regional planning initiatives to maintain a reliable electric grid and capture economic benefits in a dynamic energy marketplace.
+We work closely with our customers to plan for a regional electric grid that will serve their needs well into the future.

 MISO Transmission Expansion Planning